 “Detoxing – the idea that you can flush your system of impurities and leave your organs squeaky clean and raring to go – is a scam.
 It’s a pseudo-medical concept designed to sell you things.”

-Now don’t get me wrong – I’m a huge proponent of drinking plenty of water and recognize that staying hydrated offers many health benefits such as improved energy, brain function and it even helps your bowels run smoothly.
+Now don’t get us wrong, we do want you to drink plenty of water — staying hydrated offers many health benefits such as improved energy, brain function and it even helps your bowels run smoothly.

-And, in fact, there is some evidence that it could aid in weight loss – not by flushing out fat but by helping you eat less.
-One significant study found that subjects who drank 2 cups of water before a meal ate less calories than those who didn’t.
-We also know that eating water rich, high volume foods like broth based soups, salads, fruits and even oatmeal can help with the fullness factor and may also assist you in eating less calories overall.
+In fact, there is some evidence that it could aid in weight loss — not by flushing out fat, but by helping you eat less.
+One significant study found that subjects who drank 2 cups of water before a meal ate fewer calories than those who didn’t.
+We also know that eating water-rich, high volume foods like broth-based soups, salads, fruits, and even oatmeal can help with the fullness factor and may also assist you in eating fewer calories overall.